 No Liability for Previously Distributed Amounts.

-If it is determined that a DRO is valid and the Participant has begun receiving distributions from the Plan, the Alternate Payee must commence distributions within sixty (60) days following the date the DRO is determined to be valid.
+If it is determined that a DRO is valid and the Participant has begun receiving distributions from the Plan, the Alternate Payee must commence distributions within 60 days following the date the DRO is determined to be valid.
 The Administrator shall only process a DRO to the extent possible based upon the then current value or benefit in the Participant’s Account.

 Nonassignability: